dfrunza/ashp4c/README.md

 ## Project status

-The fronted - parsing and type checking, is currently under development.
-At this stage the compiler doesn't output any code.
+The compiler is under development; at this stage it doesn't output any code.

 What has been finished and tested:
   - The lexer and parser.

 Under development:
   - Name identification and type checking.

 ## Building the compiler

-Requirements:
- - A machine running Linux.
- - The `gcc` C-compiler.
+Requirements are the Linux OS and the `gcc` compiler.

-Change the current directory to the root of the source tree and run the `build.sh` script.
+To build the `ashp4c` executable, change the current directory to the root of the source tree and launch the `build.sh` script.

 ## Tests